cool hit counter

 May we be ready and waiting.

-The Complete Sermon Collection includes all 169 sermons mentioned on this page, plus several audio visual sermonettes and a number of incomplete sermons.
+Click image for sample.
+The Complete Sermon Collection is available at the Store Page.
+It includes 169 sermons which are listed on the Sermons Page, plus several audio visual sermonettes and a number of incomplete sermons.
 Original typed sermon notes have been scanned in PDF files on a DVD.

-Easy access to all the freely available Revelation Bible Commentaries written by Brian Pepper.
-Also a CD of the complete Book of Revelation which consists of 22 PDF files scanned from original typed documents.
+Easy access to all the uploaded Revelation Bible Commentaries written by Brian Pepper.
+Also a CD of the complete Book of Revelation consisting of 22 PDF files scanned from original typed documents.
 These files can be downloaded by Adobe Acrobat to view on computer screen, or printed in booklet or other format.

 Testimonials